hashicorp/packer/website/source/docs/post-processors/amazon-import.html.md

 ## VMWare Example

-This is an example that uses `vmware-iso` builder and export the `.ova` file using ovftool.
+This is an example that uses `vmware-iso` builder and exports the `.ova` file using ovftool.

 ``` json
 "post-processors" : [